Home Recipes Air Fryer Kale Chips

 Tips for the Best Chips

-• Do not overcrowd the air fryer basket.
-Hot air needs to circulate in the basket to cook the leaves.
-If there are too many leaves in the basket, there won’t be enough space for the air to move.
+• Don’t overcrowd the basket.
+Hot air needs to circulate in the basket to cook the kale.
 Just cook the leaves in batches if they don’t fit.

-• If you notice the leaves flying around the air fryer, cover them with an air fryer rack or a trivet to keep them in place.
+• Cover the leaves.
+Sometimes, the leaves can fly around the air fryer because they’re so light.
+In this case, cover them with an air fryer rack or a trivet.

-• Shake the leaves after 5 minutes to ensure even cooking.
+• Don’t forget to shake.
+Shake the basket after 5 minutes to ensure even cooking.

-• You can also season the chips post-cooking with coarse salt and grated parmesan cheese.
+• Season after you air fry.
+Season the chips post-cooking with coarse salt and grated parmesan cheese.
+It’s absolutely delicious!

-• Serve the chips with your favorite dipping sauce.
+• Serve with a dipping sauce.
 Garlic herb yogurt sauce tastes amazing with these chips!
+But opt for your favorite.

 More Air Fryer Recipes to Try